Serges Déblé

-Serges Déblé (born 1 October 1989) is an Ivorian professional footballer who plays as a winger for Tobol in the Kazakhstan Premier League.
+Serges Déblé (born 1 October 1989) is an Ivorian professional footballer who plays as a winger, for French club USSA Vertou.

 Club career

 Born in Anyama, Ivory Coast, Déblé started his career with ASEC Mimosas.

 In 2008, he was signed by Charlton Athletic but was loaned out to Angers SCO on 14 July 2008 due to work permit reasons.
 He then signed on loan for FC Nantes in 2010.

 In January 2012, Déblé signed a short contract in Russia with FC Khimki.
 In May 2012, he joined with Russian first division club FC SKA-Energiya Khabarovsk on loan.

 Deblé was released by Viborg FF at the end of the 2016–17 season.
 He made a free transfer to China League One side Meizhou Hakka on 21 June 2017.

 On 15 January 2019, Déblé joined Hong Kong Premier League club R&F. On 14 October 2020, Déblé left the club after his club's withdrawal from the HKPL in the new season.
 On 13 February 2021, Déblé returned to Danish club Viborg FF.
 He left the club again at the end of the season.

 On 2 July 2021, Déblé returned to the Armenian Premier League, signing for Ararat Yerevan.
 On 14 January 2022, Déblé left Ararat Yerevan by mutual consent.
 On 27 January 2022, Déblé signed for fellow Armenian Premier League club FC Pyunik.

 On 28 June 2022, Déblé signed for FC Tobol on a one-year contract.
+On 22 December 2023, Tobol announced the departure of Déblé at the end of his contract.

+On 12 January 2024, Déblé returned to Pyunik as a free-agent having previously been playing for Tobol.
+On 4 June 2025, Pyunik announced the departure of Déblé.

+On 8 July 2025, Championnat National 3 club USSA Vertou announced the signing of Déblé.